startae/hagrid/README.md

 ## Options:
  - `$hagrid-gutter`: Set the gutter between items.
  - `$hagrid-breakpoints`: Set the breakpoints.
 Can be used with the @bp-mixin too.
  - `$hagrid-fallback`: If you want to add an `inline-block`-grid for older browsers, set this to true.
-You have to reset font-family on grid-items with `$hagrid-font`.
+By default, the whitespace issue is fixed the [pure](http://purecss.io)-way via letter-spacing / font-family.
+You have to reset item-font with `$hagrid-fallback-font`.
+If you want to fix the issue via 0-whitespace HTML, set `$hagrid-fallback-fontfix` to false

 ## Modifiers: